-An evaluation of the strengths and weaknesses of the Town of Columbus's ability to attract business and industry provides basic information to help plan for future economic development in the Town.
+An evaluation of the strengths and weaknesses of the Town of Fountain Prairie's ability to attract business and industry provides basic information to help plan for future economic development in the Town.
 Identified strengths should continue to be promoted to attract business and industry that can utilize these strengths.
 Identified weaknesses should be further analyzed to determine if improvements can be made.
 Business and industry displaying aspects similar to identified weaknesses should be discouraged.

-6.5.2.1 Columbus's Strengths in Attracting Desired New Business and Industry
+6.5.2.1 Fountain Prairie's Strengths in Attracting Desired New Business and Industry

-Below are the Town of Columbus' strengths in attracting desired new business and industry as identified during this planning process.
+Below are the Town of Fountain Prairie's strengths in attracting desired new business and industry as identified during this planning process.

 - Excellent access to major highways.

+- Good railroad network.

 - Location near major economic and urban centers.

-- High quality of life.
+- o High quality of life.

-- Abundant natural, cultural, and environmental features.

-- Excellent access to electrical utilities
+- Excellent access electrical utilities

-- Quality schools

-- Quality health care

-6.5.2.2 Columbus's Weaknesses in Attracting Desired New Business and Industry
+6.5.2.2 Fountain Prairie's Weaknesses In Attracting Desired New Business And Industry

-Below are the Town of Columbus' weaknesses in attracting desired new business and industry as identified during this planning process.
+Below are the Town of Fountain Prairie's weaknesses in attracting desired new business and industry as identified during this planning process.